domaincheck/wordpress-plugin/readme.txt

 = 1.0.1 =
 * Better handling of admin notices
 * Better handling of SSL lookups
-* Correctly upgrades versions of Domain Checkin the database
+* Correctly upgrades versions of Domain Check in the database
 * Updates coupons on activation

 = 1.0.0 =